 - Online Books Page: directory of online texts on the internet, compiled, hosted and managed by the University of Pennsylvania Library.
 Try the search screen, or browse the listings.

 - Online Literature Library: out-of-copyright classics in literature.

 - Oxford Text Archive: electronic plain-text versions of (mainly out-of copyright) texts in literature, languages, and linguistics (including manuscripts).
 Currently 2,500 plus texts deposited, ranging from Asterius the Sophist, to Peter Ustinov, taking in Bach, Housman, Marx, and Pope on the way.
 You need to submit your email address, and texts will be emailed to you as a WinZip file.

 - Project Gutenberg: homepage of a free, e-book producing project (not related to the British Library's digitisation of the Gutenberg Bible).
 Project Gutenberg produces no-frills, sparsely formatted, (mainly ascii) text only electronic versions of out-of-copyright books (classic novels, plays and literature).

 - Turning the pages: digitised manuscripts from the British Library

-- UC Press E-Books Collection, 1982-2004: selection of digitised books on various subjects and from various publishers, collated by the University of California (part of the California Digital Library project).
+- UC Press E-Books Collection, 1982-2004: selection of digitised books on various subjects and from various publishers, collated by the University of California.
 See the "Public" collection for texts that can be freely downloaded (over 500 titles).